controllinghand/securenode-monitor/README.md

 2. Installs the snmonagent.sh in the ~/snmon directory for the root user
 3. Creates a crontab job that runs every 30 mins snmon.sh
 4. snmonagent.sh collects the following information in this order
-  a. date script collected data
+  - date script collected data
-  b. hostname
+  - hostname
-  c. the user that is running smartcashd process
+  - the user that is running smartcashd process
-  d. checks to see if the smartnode is up and running
+  - checks to see if the smartnode is up and running
-  e. check the OS the smartnode is running
+  - check the OS the smartnode is running
-  f. check to see if there are any OS packages that need to be updated
+  - check to see if there are any OS packages that need to be updated
-  g. check % of disk space used
+  - check % of disk space used
-  h. checks to see if the firewall is active
+  - checks to see if the firewall is active
-  i. checks to see that port 22 ssh is limit
+  - checks to see that port 22 ssh is limit
-  j. checks to see that port 9678 for smartnode is allow
+  - checks to see that port 9678 for smartnode is allow
-  k. checks to see if all the recommended cronjob are installed
+  - checks to see if all the recommended cronjob are installed
 5. All of this data is stored in the smartadmin home directory in a file /home/smartadmin/snmon/snmon.dat

 #### Second Step